-Performance goals in PY21 are subject to HUD allocation amounts, which are not yet available.
-An NHTF award of approximately \$15 million has been used for these estimated PY21 goals and benchmarks based on previous award amounts and current funding estimates.
-OHFA estimates this award will support approximately ten new or preserved housing developments comprising 1,000 total units, with at least 150 of those units having rents that do not exceed 30 percent of 30 percent AMI and are therefore affordable to extremely low income families (NHTF-assisted units).
+Performance goals in PY22 are subject to HUD allocation amounts, which are not yet available.
+Based on previous funding amounts, OHFA expects that in PY22, NHTF will support approximately ten new or preserved housing developments and will create approximately 1,000 total units with at least 150 of those units with rents that do not exceed 30 percent of 30 percent AMI and are therefore affordable to extremely low income families (NHTF-assisted units).
 Recipients of NHTF funds will be responsible for compliance with applicable reporting, file and physical inspections, and record keeping requirements described in guidance published on the OHFA Compliance Division website.